 Amazing, aromatic coconut flavours emanates from this perfect, easy coconut rice, making it the perfect side dish to almost all Thai and South Asian dishes.

 - 2 cups jasmine rice

 - 1 can coconut milk

-- 1 tsp. granulated sugar, or to taste
+- 1 teaspoon granulated sugar, or to taste

-- 1 tbsp. fresh cilantro, chopped (optional for garnish)
+- 1 tablespoon fresh cilantro, chopped (optional for garnish)

 - In a medium sized pot, rinse the jasmine rice several times until the water runs clear.
 Drain any excess water and add the coconut milk, water, salt and sugar.

 - On high heat, allow the mixture to boil.
 Once it starts to boil, turn the heat down to low and cook covered for 20 minutes.

 - Uncover and continue to cook for 5 minutes.
 Fluff and serve.
 Garnish with some chopped cilantro.

 - Cuisine: Asian